Computer Support Technician

 Entry Requirements

-•Successful completion of a Level 4 major award
+Successful completion of a Level 4 major award (or equivalent international qualification)

-The basic entry requirement to all Level 6 courses is as follows:
+The basic entry requirement to all full-time Level 6 programmes is the successful completion of a Level 5 major award (or equivalent international qualification)

 Garda Vetting (Clearance)